Jake McCarthy Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in MLB.
+- The pitching staff for the Brewers has a collective 7.6 K/9, the fifth-worst in the league.

-- The Brewers' 2.66 team ERA ranks third across all league pitching staffs.
+- The Brewers have a 2.51 team ERA that ranks second across all MLB pitching staffs.

-- Brewers pitchers combine to allow the seventh-fewest home runs in baseball (eight total, 0.8 per game).
+- Brewers pitchers combine to surrender eight home runs (0.7 per game), the fourth-fewest in baseball.

+- Junk starts for the first time this season for the Brewers.

+- When he last appeared on Thursday, Aug.
+4, the 27-year-old right-hander started the game and went 2 1/3 innings against the Oakland Athletics.

 © 2023 Data Skrive.
 All rights reserved.